 Too many people, in almost all walks of life, are arrogant fools.
 Many members of big religions are prime examples of that observation.
 Buying into any system that exalts one’s own manufactured values as being ordained by “the one true holy deity” while condemning all others is a glaring illustration of mentally limited, narcissistic egotism.
 Which, incidentally, is the perfect personality type to target with extremely effective “divide and conquer” operations like religion.

-Any fundamental belief system that’s based on self-righteousness isn’t from God, but was most likely created by evil forces for the purpose of capitalizing upon the insecurities of small men.
+Any fundamental belief system that’s based on self-righteousness isn’t from God, but was most likely created by evil for the purpose of capitalizing upon the insecurities of small men.
 Tickle their monstrous egos and small minds with a promise of divine favouritism and they’ll do whatever you tell them God wants them to.

 “Ahem, excuse me.
 My religion/cult is right and all other religions and belief systems are wrong.
 God only loves me and anyone who agrees with me.
 Everyone else is going to suffer for all eternity because they don’t accept the particular version of God’s word that people like me have either invented or been fooled into believing.
 Oh, and I have the authority to enforce his will.”